Dental Grants in Hawaii

 Hawaii consistently ranks among America’s best states for dental health.
 The numbers tell the story:

-- 74.7% of adults visited a dentist in the past year – well above national averages
+- High Visit Rates: 71.9% of Hawaii adults visited a dentist in the past year — remaining significantly above the national average of ~67%.

 The Game-Changing 2023 Medicaid Expansion